 As always, be extra careful when taking photos.
 You don’t want to accidentally capture any nudes.

 If you’re looking for camping sites near Berlin, Tonsee lake has two.
 The one camping ground is on the east bank of the lake, closest to the beach at Tonsee called Dürings Campingplatz Am Tonsee.

 The second one is on the south bank of the lake, called Wald und Naturcampingplatz am Tonsee Sud & Yoga.

 Berlin and Brandenburg may be landlocked.
 But that doesn’t mean you can’t scuba dive.
 Yup – scuba diving is possible at Tonsee lake!
 We haven’t personally scuba dived in this lake near Berlin.
 But apparently divers love this lake because its crystal clear waters allows for great visibility.

 There may not be a huge variety of fish to see in Tonsee.
 But if you scuba here, you’ll get to see all the sunken wagons and relics people used to use for quarrying clay.

 Tonsee has an average depth of 8.8 meters and maximum depth of 19 meters.
 So it’s a great place to scuba if you’re learning how to dive and doing your Open Waters Certification.
 The closest dive center is AST Divers near Mittenwalde.
 So check them out if you’re keen to learn.

-Related post: Are you an avid scuba diver like us?
-Check out our Scuba Diving Destination Guides to plan your next underwater adventure.
+Related Guide: Are you an avid scuba diver like us?
+Check out our Scuba Diving Guides to plan your next underwater adventure.